loloof64/StockfishChessEngineFlutter/README.md

 #endif
 ```

 * In file ***src/Stockfish/uci.cpp***, a lambda function can make the compilation failing, as the MSVC compiler is strictier than GCC.
-So in function `std::string UCIEngine::format_score`, in the lambda using `TB_CP`, we just need to declare it as a parameter of the lambda :
+So in function `std::string UCIEngine::format_score`, in the lambda using `TB_CP`, we just need to declare it inside the lambda :

 ```cpp
 const auto    format =